samuelgarcia/physio/doc/index.rst

 Author : Samuel Garcia with the help of Valentin Ghibaudo and Jules Granget.

-This toolbox is used byt the CMO team in the **Lyon Centre de recherche en Neurosciences**
+This toolbox is used by the CMO team in the **Centre de recherche en Neurosciences de Lyon (CRNL)**

+**Features** :

+  * respiration cycle detection
+  * respiration cycle features (amplitude, duration, volumns ...)
+  * simple preprocess on signal : filter using scipy and smoothing
+  * ecg peak detection
+  * ecg metrics
+  * cyclic deformation machinery : a simple strecher of any signal to cycle template
+  * simple reader of micromed and brainvision using neo